 - Emergency Room– for medical emergencies.

 Visitors must be screened and wear a mask at all times while in the hospital.
 While in NFRMC, all are asked to help us maintain social distancing standards and should remain in the patient's room as much as possible during their entire visit.
-Any potential visitors who show signs of respiratory illness or have a fever will not be permitted in the hospital, and will be offered to go to the Emergency Room for treatment- which is open 24/7.
+Any potential visitors who show signs of respiratory illness or have a fever will not be permitted in the hospital, and will be invited to go to the Emergency Room for treatment- which is open 24/7.